ProjectLibertyLabs/gateway/services/content-watcher/README.md

     make test-e2e
     ```

-3. Alternatively, create .env file, run `nest start api` to content watcher as standalone, register a webhook with content watcher using [swagger](http://0.0.0.0:3000/api/docs/swagger#) and try some api to scan content.
+3. Alternatively, create .env file, run `nest start api` to start content watcher as standalone, register a webhook with content watcher using [swagger](http://0.0.0.0:3000/api/docs/swagger#) and try following scenarios:

+   - **Reset scanner**: Reset scanner will reset the scanner to start from the beginning of the chain or whichever block is chose to start with.
+Upon successful parse respective announcement will be made to the webhook.
+   - **Put a search request**: Put a search request will put a search request on the queue.
+The request requires a start block and end block.
+Upon successful parse respective announcement will be made to the webhook.